ERSA-14/ERSA_portfolio/README.md

 - Thanks to the React team for an amazing framework
 - Vite team for the blazing-fast build tool
-- Tailwind CSS for the utility-first approach
+- Tailwind CSS for the utility-first approach and v4 innovations
 - EmailJS for the contact form service
+- Three.js community for 3D graphics capabilities

 ## ⭐ Show Your Support